 The site of New Place in Stratford where Shakespeare lived the last years of his life and died.

 Closer to my heart is the 1970 Peter Brook’s Midsummer Nights Dream, staged by the Royal Shakespeare Company.
 I was 18 years old.
-Peter Brook took the production on tour, a run of a limited number of theaters before decamping for the USA.
-I saw it at Southampton’s Gaumont Theater.
+Peter Brook took the production on tour, a run of a limited number of theatres before decamping for the USA.
+I saw it at Southampton’s Gaumont Theatre.
 It was incredible .
 I was at an impressionable age!
 A minimal white stage, that enhanced the simple geometric shaped costumes of poster paint colours.
 A character was either yellow, blue, green, white and so on; very simply attired.
 Swings and ropes helped characters ascend , descend and fly.
 I remember being thrilled by this bright vivid production.
-I remember being awestruck after the play had ended when outside the theater I saw the characters of Bottom and other mechanicals appear out of a side door to the theater in their ordinary clothes and line up outside a nearby fish and chip shop to buy some fish and chips.
+I remember being awestruck after the play had ended when outside the theatre I saw the characters of Bottom and other mechanicals appear out of a side door to the theatre in their ordinary clothes and line up outside a nearby fish and chip shop to buy some fish and chips.
 My friends and I stood and stared at them.
 It was slightly surreal as indeed this production was.
 The production had a hippie element to it, combined with its minimal stage, costumes and acrobatics.
 It was a production that really fitted ,”the age of Aquarius.”
 Peter Brook showed what can be done and how each generation can interpret and learn from Shakespeare.